nbren12/personal-website/content/post/2021-version-pinning.md

 ## Features for Managing Dependencies

-The goal of dependency pinning is to be able to determinstically recreate the software environment of an application from a text file (e.g. requirements.txt) in version control.
+The goal of dependency pinning is to be able to deterministically recreate the software environment of an application from a text file (e.g. requirements.txt) in version control.
 Dependency management systems also allow need to allow users to update packages.
 Packages versions often need to be updated for security reasons or to take